-A Chinese style egg drop with shredded kanikama, sweet corn kernels and scallions in chicken broth slightly thickened with starch.
+A Chinese style egg drop soup with shredded kanikama, sweet corn kernels and scallions in chicken broth slightly thickened with starch.
 It’s “crab” and corn soup for people with crab allergy.

 “Crab” and Corn Egg Drop Soup